 Paul plays on the "freedom from" sin and the "freedom to" obey God.
 Since a man cannot serve two masters at once, the commitment to obey one both gives him "freedom" from the mastery of the other and leaves him free to serve the other.
 If he chooses to let his evil inclination master him, he is not responsible to God's commandments, nor does he benefit from their reward.
 If he serves God, on the other hand, he is "free" from obedience to his evil inclination."

-22― But now having been freed: Grk. eleutheroō, free or set free.
-The verb is an aorist passive participle, which indicates an event that occurred in the past in which the person received the action and now describes the condition of the person. from sin: lit. "from the sin."
+But now having been freed: Grk. eleutheroō, aor. pass. part., free or set free.
+The verb indicates an event that occurred in the past in which the person received the action and now describes the condition of the person. from sin: lit. "from the sin."
 They used to be sinners, but now in the present they have been freed from sin by the work of Messiah Yeshua.
 Paul's usage of the word "sin" is important for interpretation.
 Some would take "the sin" to mean the "sin nature."
 A more likely view is that Paul is again personifying Sin and contrasting the difference between the "lordship" of Sin versus the Lordship of God.

 Those in the Wesleyan and holiness tradition differ on what freedom means.
 For some it means that the inclination is still present but it no longer has any control over the person's life.
 The baptism of the Holy Spirit provides the victory over the sin nature.
 Others define this freedom as having the sin nature removed or eradicated.

-and enslaved to God: Grk. douloō, to make a slave of someone, to subject.
-Like "freed," this verb an aorist passive participle, indicating a condition that occurred coincidental or following the reception of freedom and still exists.
-In the Hebraic sense the "enslavement" means to become a servant of God.
+and enslaved: Grk. douloō, aor. pass. part., to make a slave of someone, to subject.
+Like "freed," this verb an aorist passive participle, indicating a condition that occurred coincidental or following the reception of freedom and still exists. to God: In the Hebraic sense the "enslavement" means to become a servant of God.
 There is no negative connotation associated with the cruel slavery of the first century.

-you derive: Grk. echō, to have or to hold, lit. "you have."
-The use of the imperfect tense emphasizes the continuous aspect of possessing the result of the action. your benefit: Grk. karpos.
-See note above.
+you derive: Grk. echō, pres., to have or to hold, lit. "you have."
+The use of the present tense emphasizes the continuous aspect of possessing the result of the action. your benefit: Grk. karpos.
+See the previous verse.
 It's not impossible to think that Paul might have intended the meaning of spiritual offspring, but in any case the fruit of being freed on the one hand and enslaved to God on the other makes possible the fruit of holiness.

 resulting in: Grk. eis, "into." sanctification: Grk. hagiasmos.
 See verse 19.
 While all orthodox Christian theologies believe in the importance of holiness, Christians are divided on the details.
 Just how holy can one become in this life?
 How holy must one be to be admitted into heaven?
 When does sanctification happen?
 Is it a crisis event or a process?
 How can we know we're sanctified?
 Does sanctification make one perfect?
 Can a sanctified person still sin?
 What happens if he does?
 Any believer looking for answers may find a lot of conflicting answers.